 difficult to cover all the needs.
 This may involve doing weddings and memorial services, providing emotional and spiritual support, and other such compassionate service.
 The chaplain has been involved with congregant support on the north end of the island, where she resides.

-If you are interested in helping to provide pastoral care by serving on the Caring Connections committee or if you are in need of pastoral care, you may call our minister or chaplain, or leave a message with our church administrator; please Contact Us.
+If you are in need of pastoral care, you may call our minister or chaplain, or leave a message with our church administrator; please contact us.